 General liability insurance isn't required by law.
 However, it provides key coverage that could protect your business from bankruptcy if a client sues.
-Plus, in certain situations, this policy may be required.
+Plus, in certain situations, general liability insurance may be required.
 For example, you may need it for:

 Because of the high cost of a lawsuit, general liability insurance is recommended for every small business.